HiPerCoRe/KTT/OnboardingGuide.md

 * DeterministicSearcher - always explores configurations in the same order (provided that tuning parameters, order of their addition and their values were not changed).
 * RandomSearcher - explores configurations in random order.
 * McmcSearcher - utilizes Markov chain Monte Carlo method to predict well-performing configurations more accurately than random searcher.
+* ProfileBasedSearcher - uses a trained machine learning model to predict well-performing configurations.
+This searcher requires additional setup
+(a pre-trained model file and optional configuration of batch, neighbor, and random sizes) and is set via the dedicated `SetProfileBasedSearcher()` method rather than the generic `SetSearcher()`.
+Its detailed usage is beyond the scope of this guide.

 The searcher API is public so that users can implement their own searchers.
 The API also includes utility methods to simplify custom searcher implementation.
 These include a method to get random unexplored configuration or neighboring configurations (configurations that differ in a small